-This strip contains examples of:
+This strip contains examples of the following tropes:

 - Art Evolution: Maggie was initially very fat, and Jiggs was taller, burlier and hairier.
 Maggie eventually grew into a tall "old hen" build, while Jiggs grew more squat to make Maggie's beatings seem more believable.